ABSA International Biosafety Honor Awards

-The Council has asked the ABSA Awards Committee to seek nominations for the 2013 ABSA Honor Awards, to be presented at the 56th Annual Biological Safety Conference, October 17 - 23, 2013.
-All ABSA members are encouraged to submit nominations for the awards, to be received no later than June 1, 2013.
+The Council has asked the ABSA Awards Committee to seek nominations for the 2017 ABSA International Biosafety Honor Awards, to be presented at the 60th Annual Biological Safety Conference in Albuquerque, NM, October 13-18, 2017.
+All ABSA members are encouraged to submit nominations for the awards, to be received no later than June 2, 2017.

-The ABSA Awards Committee will review nominations for the three honor awards and will recommend candidates to the Council for its consideration.
+The ABSA Awards Committee will review nominations for the three Honor Awards and will recommend candidates to the Council for consideration.
 The Awards Committee may choose to make, if appropriate, more than one recommendation or no recommendation for an award.
-Presentation of awards will take place at the ABSA annual meeting, and the recipients will be notified in sufficient time to allow them to attend the meeting.
-The names of the award winners will be posted on the ABSA Web site and published in Applied Biosafety.
+Presentation of awards will take place at the Honor Awards and Special Recognition Luncheon during the annual conference, and the recipients will be notified in sufficient time to allow them to attend the meeting.

 Arnold G. Wedum